Jakub-Wlodarczyk/react-redux-sagas/README.md

 # react-redux-sagas
-Basic setup for React, React Router, Redux and Redux-Saga
+Basic setup for React, React Router, Redux and Redux-Saga.